 Why go there?
 Knowing what in the hell the time is over there was almost like being at Fisherman’s Wharf with flowers in your hair, taking a dip in the sea at the Copacabana or having Teriyaki sauce in Tokyo, right?
 Of course not.
 Giving an object like this one to the GDR citizens was cynical.

 The construction quickly became one of the main sightseeing spots in East Berlin, and later in all of Berlin.
 It still is.
 Today, former inhabitants of the GDR do have the right to see the world symbolized by their World Clock, meaning the construction with its 1960s GDR design does not cause travel lust which can not be fulfilled.
 Not anymore.

 ‘Weltzeituhr‘ is the German word for world clock.
-Nowadays, that word stands for the Berlin World Clock, in most cases, the object at Alexanderplatz.
+Nowadays, that word stands for the Berlin World Clock, in most cases, the somewhat weird looking object at Alexanderplatz.
 At its top, it has a rotating depiction of our solar system.
 Little metal spheres are the planets, metal bars are their orbits.

 Further down, the names of 146 cities in the world accurately rotate through the Earth’s 24 time zones.
 Each one has its own color.
-Especially at night, the World Clock looks interesting because the metal plates with the city names are illuminated.
+At night, the World Clock does look interesting because the metal plates with the city names are illuminated.

 The Berlin World Clock is protected by law, as a site of historic interest.
 For its upcoming 50th anniversary, the marketing rights were liberalized.
 What this means is that little World Clock models might be offered at souvenir shops.

 Berlin’s television tower, located on the other side of Alexanderplatz train station, was inaugurated in 1969 as well, only four days after the World Clock.
 The slight difference in height, 250 versus 10 meters (820 versus 33 feet), is hardly noticeable.